keen/pingpong/README.md

 *A note on event limits:* If you're using the Keen IO backend to store events, you can send 50,000 events for free per month.
 As a reference, one check running every minute will create about 43,000 events in a month.
 Check out [more plans](https://keen.io/pricing) to get more events.

 **Setup and deploy your own Pingpong app:** Don't run Heroku?
 That's cool.
-You can run Pingpong on any computer with Ruby, even your local machine.
+You can run Pingpong on any host with Ruby, even your local machine.
 Either way, it's up and running in less than five minutes.
 Just see the next section.

 #### Setup & Deployment

 Pingpong is open source and easy to install.
 Pingpong is written in Ruby and streamlined for deployment to one or more Heroku regions.
-That said, you can run it on any computer with Ruby, including your local machine.
+That said, you can run it on any host with Ruby, including your local machine.

 **Step 1:** Clone or fork this repository: